Friday, February 28, 2025

 HELLOOOOOOOOOOOOOOO it's me!!

 For this year's Portfolio Project, I will be collaborating with my TWIN SISTER and creating a SHORT FILM!!!!
-I am SO EXCITED to get to do this, as we've created videos before for fun and helped each other out on our own projects, but have never gone out of our way to make something more "professional" that will be taken more seriously, even though we've talked about making something together and shared ideas on fun things we would love to make together for years.
-We knew instantly we were gonna work together and began thinking of ideas over the summer.
-I resorted to my best friend, my Notes App, and wrote down random ideas, themes, or even quotes that we would maybe end up implementing, but landed on some solid ideas regarding inspirations from other pieces to guide the energy of the piece we wanna make, from music to specific types of characters.
+I am SO EXCITED to get to do this, as we've created videos before for fun and helped each other out on our own projects, but have never gone out of our way to make something more "professional" that will be taken more seriously together.
+Considering we've been wanting to do something like this together for a very long time, we knew instantly we were going to work together and began thinking of ideas/ investigating film inspo references over the summer.
+I resorted to my Notes App and wrote down random ideas, themes, or even quotes that we would maybe end up implementing, but landed on some ideas regarding inspirations from other pieces to guide the energy of the piece we wanna make, from music to specific types of characters.

 Project Guidelines

-Notes in addition to the ones I made during my sister and I's "meetings" about ideas for the project (that we can have whenever we want because we are sisters!) include the Portfolio Project notes from the in-class presentation that cover the 4 options that we can choose from for our projects: Music promotion, film promotion, documentary, and short film.
-On top of that, the presentation went over this year's version of last year's Creative Critical Reflection, being an individually written 1000 word essay that answers 4 questions.
-I have more specific notes on it from December, because our Midterm assignment was in the same format, answering the same 4 questions but in relation to the documentary assignment we completed.
-Here is the link to the essay, being my last blog post.
+In addition to the notes I made during my sister and I's meetings about ideas for the project (that we can have whenever we want because we are sisters!), I took Portfolio Project notes from an in-class presentation that cover the 4 different options that we can choose from for our Portfolio projects: Music promotion, film promotion, documentary, and short film.
+On top of that, the presentation went over this year's version of last year's Creative Critical Reflection, which for A level is an individually written 1000 word essay that answers 4 specific questions.
+Below are focused notes on this part of the project from earlier in the year, as my Midterm assignment answers the same 4 questions but in relation to a documentary project I completed.
+Here is the link to the essay, being my last blog post before this one.

 For the short film option, here are the specifics that we have to abide by: